girlscript/winter-of-contributing/JavaScript/Topics/5.Syntax/Variable_Initialization/README.md

 # Difference between var, let & const
-There are 3 ways to declare a JavaScript variable:
+There are 3 ways to declare a JavaScript variables:

 - Using `var`
 - Using `let`